ITRS-Group/cordial/tools/geneos/docs/geneos_add.md

                                       (Repeat as required, san only) -v, --variable [TYPE:]NAME=VALUE    A variable in the format [TYPE:]NAME=VALUE (Repeat as required, san only)
+      --insecure                      Do not create certificates for TLS support.
+                                      Ignored if --instance-bundle is given.
 ```

 ## Examples